GangYang2012/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

     |       └── HasherView.xaml.cs
 ```

 For this project, I just have one View file only `HasherView.xaml`.
 This is usually our **MainWindow.xaml**.
-OK, I don't use `DataTemplate` here.
+Okay, I don't use `DataTemplate` here.
 Here's how the XAML code looked like inside `HasherView.xaml`:

 ```xml
 <Window x:Class="SimpleOneWayHashing.Views.HasherView"